GenerativeGig/opensessionclub/README.md

 0. Create an account / Login with (google, Facebook etc.)
 1. Write down the topic title (ANY TOPIC!
 No matter how small or large)
-2. Write a short description (with a link to connect before we have a chat)
+2. Write a short description (with a link (discord room) to connect before we have a chat)
 3. Pick a date and time (e.g. 12:00 - 12:47)
-4. Pick a language (default: English) (include sign language)
-5. Pick communication mode: text, text-to-speech, voice, video, whispering, gestures, sign language, music, morse code etc. (choose one or multiple)
-6. Pick the format: presentation, dialog, discussion, debate, interview etc. (choose one or multiple)
-7. Pick the max number of participants (1 - endless)
+4. Pick the max number of participants (1 - endless)

 ### Reasoning